What is hepatic vein thrombosis?

-Hepatic vein thrombosis (HVT) is an obstruction in the veins of the liver caused by a blood clot.
-This condition blocks blood flow from the liver to the heart.
-Without proper blood flow, the liver stops getting the oxygen it needs to function, and can become seriously damaged.
+Hepatic vein thrombosis (HVT) is an obstruction in the hepatic veins of the liver caused by a blood clot.

 The symptoms caused by HVT vary from person to person.
-Some people have no symptoms at all.
+Some people may have no symptoms until the blockage causes liver damage.

 HVT is also called Budd-Chiari syndrome.

-Not everyone with HVT will have symptoms.
-For those that do, the most common symptom is a buildup of fluid in the abdomen and an enlarged liver.
+Not everyone with HVT will have noticeable symptoms in the early stages of the condition.
+For those who do, the most common symptoms are buildup of fluid in their abdomen and an enlarged liver.
 This is caused by pressure buildup behind the blockage.

 Other symptoms of HVT include:

 - unexplained weight loss